open-traffic-generator/ixia-c/docs/reference/licensing.md

 ## Section1:License consumption mechanism and feature licenses

-Details on how the features are consumed is given below:
+Details on how the features are consumed is given below: <br />
 KENG provides the following license features based on license bundles.

 #### Table1: KENG Feature License